From pricing information to the analysis you need to understand it, ICIS coverage of regional Ethanol markets is second to none.

-The processing of the harvest/crush will ramp up as is normal for the seasonal nature of the industry.
-The sugarcane harvest in the centre-south, which accounts for 90% of Brazil’s ethanol output, runs from April to November/December.
-Supply will likely lengthen compared to previous years as producers are choosing to make more ethanol rather than sugar.
+The third-quarter processing of the harvest/crush will continue as is normal for the seasonal nature of the industry.
+Supply will likely lengthen compared to previous years as producers are choosing to make more ethanol than sugar.

 We offer the following regional Ethanol analysis and news coverage to keep you informed of factors and developments affecting prices in the Latin America Ethanol marketplace.

 ICIS price assessments are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors from more than 250 reporters world-wide.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments.